BEd (Hons) Educational Psychology

 Please note:

-You cannot apply before you have completed the aforementioned modules/qualification – selection will be conditional based on pending results for the final semester for Psychology III and Education II.
-You can obtain these modules by registering at a university that accepts students as occasional students or at a university such as UNISA where students are accepted for non-degree purposes.
+You cannot apply before you have completed the Psychology and Education modules and qualification stated above.
+No alternative forms of Psychology such as Industrial Psychology or Psychology of Education will be accepted.
+Selection will be provisional pending final academic results which have to be submitted on the UP portal as soon as it becomes available.
+You can obtain any outstanding modules which are part of the minimum admission requirements by registering at a university that accepts students as occasional students or at a university such as UNISA where students are accepted for non-degree purposes.
 You cannot register for these modules while concurrently completing the B Ed Honours in Educational Psychology degree.
-Students who intend to register for the aforementioned modules while concurrently registered for another degree will need permission from the institution/department where they are studying their degree (kindly note that the Department of Educational Psychology at UP is not responsible for giving this permission).
+Students who intend to register for the modules while concurrently registered for another degree will need permission from the institution/department where they are studying their degree (kindly note that the Department of Educational Psychology at UP is not responsible for giving this permission).

 A Post Graduate Certificate in Education (PGCE) course from an accredited institution will be accepted in lieu of Education I and II.